Snowflake Migration and Testing

 Thus, the primary challenge for data migration is data migration testing and certification.
 Migration related data quality issues are extremely disruptive contributors to excessive delays and cost overruns in data migration projects.

-iCEDQ blends smoothly into the staged migration and the Lift and Shift migration approaches by dovetailing non-intrusively into the data movement cycles implicit in these approaches, as will be illustrated in the examples explained in this document.
+iceDQ blends smoothly into the staged migration and the Lift and Shift migration approaches by dovetailing non-intrusively into the data movement cycles implicit in these approaches, as will be illustrated in the examples explained in this document.
 The Staged approach is nuanced and has an order of magnitude higher complexity as compared to the Lift and Shift one.

 DevOps approach to Snowflake migration testing